angular-gantt/angular-gantt/docs/index.md

 # angular-gantt

-## The gantt chart directive for AngularJS
+## Gantt chart component for AngularJS

 angular-gantt provides a gantt chart component to your [AngularJS](https://angularjs.org/) application.